jiptwo553900/folder-tree-printer/README.md

-# Tree-styled folder structure printer
+# Tree-styled folder structure printer 📁 → 🌳
-Tiny python tool for printing any folder structure as a tree.
+Tiny python tool for printing any folder structure as a tree.\
+**Easy way to present the project structure (for example, in README.md).**